MarginallyClever/Robot-Overlord-App/README.md

 # Get Started! ##

 Robot Overlord is written in Eclipse, which uses Java.
-That means to run the app you will need to install a few things.
+That means to run the app you will need to install a few things:

 1. The latest OpenJDK (java software)
 2. Eclipse (prorgramming interface)